endless-sky/endless-sky-wiki/CreatingShips.md

 * `"cargo space"`: the mass of cargo that can be carried.

-* `"outfit space"`: the amount of outfits (weapons, generators, engines, etc.) that can be installed.
+* `"outfit space"`: the number of outfits (weapons, generators, engines, etc.) that can be installed.

 * `"weapon capacity"`: the amount of outfit space that can be occupied by weapons.